Start month

 Finance & Control (international) is taught in English and many fellow students and lecturers come from abroad.
 'International' also means learning about matters like dealing or investing in foreign currencies and recognising and bridging cultural differences.

-Finance & Control is also offered in Dutch.
+The 4-year Finance & Control programme is also offered in Dutch.

 Follow this study programme in Breda